 Places are limited.

 Management reserve the right to refuse admission.
 Email Barbara@brubrewery.ie for further information.

 Join us for a superb night of comedy at the BRÚ House Comedy Club.
 Friday June 29th 9pm we welcome comedian Willa White plus special guests.

 Willa was initially discovered in 2006 by Des Bishop.
-Joy In The Hood was a critically acclaimed TV series, where Des taught stand-up comedy in disadvantaged areas in some of Ireland's major cities.
-Will was a stand out talent and the series, shot in Ballymun where Des spent over four months living amongst the most marginalised in our society looking for laughs and seeking out undiscovered talent where most would fear to tread!
+Joy In The Hood.
+The critically acclaimed TV series where Des taught stand-up in disadvantaged areas in some of Ireland's major cities.
+Will was a stand out talent and the series shot in Ballymun became a huge success.

 Tickets from €10 on sale now.

 €80 Group Special for four : Includes a reserved table for four, two house drinks per person with a complimentary glass of bubbles on arrival!

 Limited seating, Doors at 9pm, show starts 9.30pm.
 Upstairs bar is open.
 You can make a dinner reservation beforehand through the ticket payment form.

 PAT MCDonnell Star of Father Ted, Naked Camera and the Savage Eye is coming to the BRÚ House Comedy Club FRIDAY 18TH MAY, 9PM